g4eml/RP2040_LCD_Synth/README.md

 On first use the screen will show the Touch calibration screen.
 Follow the instructions and touch each of the four corners of the screen.

 By default on power up the firmware will immediately send the EEPROM saved register values to the sunthesiser chip.
 If the CW ident feature is enabled the ident will begin.
-If the JT mode is enabled the JT sequence will begin.
+If the Data mode is enabled the Data sequence will begin.
 Note that this will initially not be correctly timed.
 Once the GPS aquires its satellites the timing will synchronise.

 ## Main Screen